aurbano/aurbano.eu/_posts/wp/2008-04-04-bad-words-list.md

   - seo
   - words
 ---

+> This article was imported to Jekyll from my old Wordpress blog using a plugin, and it may have some errors.

 Are you creating a new forum, IRC channel, or pretty much any kind of website where users can submit links and you need to control bad words?
 Well I was in that situation a few days ago, and it took a very long time until I managed to find some resources, so here I\'ll try to post a bad words list that I\'ll keep on building on as I find more sources.